Description of Origamis by Schottky groups: Introduction

-\begin{rema} In the proof of part (2) of Theorem \ref{const0}, we will describe some examples of Hurwitz translations surfaces are in fact origamis of Schottky type.
-Example 7(2) in \cite{SW} is a Hurwitz translation surface which is not of Schottky type as there is no surjective homomorphism from $K$ to $D_{4}$ with torsion free kernel, if $K$ is as in Theorem \ref{const0} for $n=2$. \end{rema}
+\begin{rema} The deck group of a regular origami pair cannot always be realized in terms of origami-Schottky groups.
+For instance, Example 7(2) in \cite{SW} is a Hurwitz translation surface which is not of Schottky type as there is no surjective homomorphism from $K$ (as in Theorem \ref{const0} for $n=2$) to the dihedral group $D_{4}$ with a torsion-free kernel. \end{rema}

-\begin{rema} There is a version of origamis at the level of $p$-adic fields, restricted to the case of Mumford curves.
-These correspond to $p$-adic Kleinian groups $K$ being a finite extensions of a $p$-adic Schottky group $\Gamma$, such that $K$ unifomizes a Mumford curve of genus one with exactly one cone point \cite{Herrlich,Kremer} (see \cite{GvdP} for generalities on $p$-adic Schottky groups).
-In \cite{Kremer} there is a description of those $p$-adic origamis which are regular, that is, $\Gamma$ is a normal subgroup of $K$.
-In there it is proved that for $p>5$, the quotient group $K/\Gamma$ is either the dihedral group $D_{n}$, for $n \geq 3$, or ${\mathcal A}_{4}$.
-The results of this paper provides the corresponding counterpart at the level of origamis in the complex numbers and does not restrict to regular ones.
-Our proof of Theorem \ref{const0} uses the existence of structural loops and structural regions, which in some sense correspond, in the work in \cite{Kremer}, to a certain sub-tree of the Bruhat-Tits tree. \end{rema}